Tencent/VasSonic/sonic-iOS/README.md

     /*
      * If SonicSession is not null, Sonic uses custom SonicWebRequest instead of original network request.
-     * Then SonicWebRequest will be intercepted on NSURLProtocol layer when host allow the application to return the local data.
      */
     if ([[SonicClient sharedClient] sessionWithWebDelegate:self]) {
         [self.webView loadRequest:sonicWebRequest(request)];